PrestonMatt/HC2S/README.md

 ## Concrete Problem Statement

 In this project, my initial goals are to:
-1. Program a (scalable) algorithm that parses a square image using a pseudo-Hilbert curve without using outside modules.
+ - [ ]	Program a (scalable) algorithm that parses a square image using a pseudo-Hilbert curve without using outside modules.
-2. Take that parsed data and transform it into a sound with frequencies mapped to color and brightness mapped to volume.
+ - [ ]	Take that parsed data and transform it into a sound with frequencies mapped to color and brightness mapped to volume.
-3. Take a sound bit encoded the same as above and decode it back into an image.
+ - [ ]	Take a sound bit encoded the same as above and decode it back into an image.
-4. Make this application usable with a passible user interface/GUI.
+ - [ ]	Make this application usable with a passible user interface/GUI.

 My stretch goals are to:
-1. See if I can use a combination of Fourier Transform and machine learning libraries in the SKLearn module to try to classify these ‘images-as-sounds’.
+ - [ ]	See if I can use a combination of Fourier Transform and machine learning libraries in the SKLearn module to try to classify these ‘images-as-sounds’.
   -	For example, we can train neural networks to identify things like a bee versus a three.
 What about when these images are encoded as sounds?
 Does that make it easier or harder for an ML model to classify?
-2. Scale the Hilbert Curve tracer to parse non-square image files.
+ - [x]	Scale the Hilbert Curve tracer to parse non-square image files.
+  - (Update 26 Mar '23: Fulfilled by compress_image() in imageInterpreter.py)
-3. Give the program a function to use differently shaped curves; in looking at pictures of Peano’s and Hilbert’s different curves you’ll see what I mean.
+ - [ ]	Give the program a function to use differently shaped curves; in looking at pictures of Peano’s and Hilbert’s different curves you’ll see what I mean.
-4. Create a tutorial for the user to try to get a grasp on trying to ‘see’ with sound.
+ - [ ]	Create a tutorial for the user to try to get a grasp on trying to ‘see’ with sound.

 ## Potential Challenges